hemisemidemipresent/btd6-modding-tutorial/README.md

 - Make sure there are no zip files in your Mods folder

+- It is sometimes possible for 2 different mods to conflict and cause problems.
+Avoid using more than 6-8 mods at once.

 ### The mod manager crashes or doesn't work

 You don't need the mod manager anyways